psjbeisler/comvert/README.md

 - Works from current directory
 - Removes Thumbs.db from archive, if found
-- Removes Scan credit pages, if found
+- Removes Scan credit pages, if found and possible
 - Comments left in from original (unknown) source to be easily forked/modified

 <a href="http://imgur.com/XfMLch4"><img src="http://i.imgur.com/XfMLch4l.png" title="Hosted by imgur.com"/></a>